 On February 3, 2010, OFS created the Community Development Capital Initiative (CDCI) to help viable certified Community Development Financial Institutions (CDFIs) and the communities they serve cope with effects of the financial crisis.
-It was put in place to help keep day-to-day financing available to families and businesses in hard-hit communities that are underserved by traditional banks.

 Since many CDFIs don't have the same access to capital markets as larger banks, the program was designed with more generous terms than the CPP.
 Under this program, CDFI banks, thrifts, and credit unions received investments aggregating \$570 million in capital with an initial dividend or interest rate of two percent.
 To encourage repayment while recognizing the unique circumstances facing CDFIs, the dividend rate increases to nine percent after eight years.
-CDFIs that participated in the CPP and were in good standing were allowed to exchange their CPP securities for securities under the more favorable terms of this program.
+In August 2016, OFS announced an early repurchase option for CDCI institutions to allow remaining participants to repurchase their outstanding securities at a fair value ahead of the dividend rate step-ups currently set to take place in 2018.

-Supervisory Capital Assessment Program (SCAP)
+Supervisory Capital Assessment Program